Note: Player card is only available in Flow Enterprise Server. All other users should use the Check-in report.

-Each of these sections highlights different metrics and ways to look at an engineer's work.
-Between all these sections, the player card tracks many of the most essential Flow metrics.
-Check out a full overview of Flow metrics and how they're calculated.
+Each section highlights different metrics and ways to look at an engineer's work.
+Learn more about Flow metrics and how they're calculated.

 Player card fundamentals

-The fundamentals sections show a user's metrics.
-These sections show a user's metrics in relation to their team by displaying them broken down by quartile.
-Hover over the metrics on the left to see a chart of the data.
+The fundamentals sections show a user's metrics in relation to their team, broken down by quartile.
+Hover over the icon to the right of a metric to see a chart of that metric's data.

 - Coding days